Samsung/Tizen.CircularUI/doc/guide/ConfirmationPopup.md

 ---

 # ConfirmationPopup
-`ConfirmationPopup` represents Tizen Wearable EFL Twobutton-popup style. `ConfirmationPopup` is usefull to select one of two options. (e.g  cancel/done, share/delete)
+`ConfirmationPopup` represents Tizen Wearable EFL Twobutton-popup style. `ConfirmationPopup` is useful to select one of two options. (e.g  cancel/done, share/delete)

 *`ConfirmationPopup` is displayed separately from any control.
 So you can't set this in XAML file.*